mobile phone displaying social media icons

 Killer visuals

-• Whether you’re an iPhone photo pro or a beginner, YOU can take great images and videos with your phone.
-Strong visuals are key on social.
+• Whether you’re a beginner or a professional content creator, you can take great images and videos with your phone.
+Strong visuals are key on social media.

-• PHOTO – Do you find the image fascinating?
-Is the text large enough to be legible on mobile?
+• PHOTO: Do you find the image fascinating?
+If you’re overlaying text, is it large enough to be legible on mobile devices?

 Emotions